Good Shepherd Colubarium

 How do I reserve a niche?

-See the designated person at Good Shepherd Church who will help you fill out the Right of Inurnment certificate and pay the appropriate amount.
+See the designated person at Good Shepherd Church who will help you fill out the Rite of Inurnment certificate and pay the appropriate amount.

 How do I make my wishes known?